dangarfield/ff7-fenrir/README.md

 - :white_check_mark: Add visual script progress debug mechanism
 - :white_check_mark: Fix npc movement speed, direction and z raycasting
 - :white_check_mark: Fix player direction direction (seems to change based on keys pressed)
-- :black_square_button: Switch event loop to use render loop rather than individual async methods (performance - tin_1)
+- :point_right: Switch event loop to use render loop rather than individual async methods (performance - tin_1)
 - :white_check_mark: Add animation root translation the kujata models and apply in game
 - :black_square_button: Tweens are not paused on fade / eg window.anim.clock.stop()
-- :point_right: Certain models don't have correct textures / look right - bybf (door w/ lights), bydd (gold chest).
+- :white_check_mark: Doors models don't have correct textures / look right - bybf (door w/ lights)
+- :white_check_mark: Save model doesn't rotate
+- :black_square_button: Many broken field models and animations.
+Mostly seem to be inanimate objects, bydd (gold chest) - Investigate in kujata.
 Also, gold chest seems to have a shine (?) animation permanently, but not in the op codes
 - :black_square_button: Add directional lighting to each model as per flevel, rather than general downlight
-- :black_square_button: Sound loops metadata needs to be extracted properly
+- :white_check_mark: Sound loops metadata needs to be extracted properly
 - :black_square_button: Adjust ray casting so it is not the centre point, eg, no side-to-side movement on 'thin' walkmesh corridors
 - :black_square_button: Slippability sometimes looks very jagged
-- :black_square_button: Save model doesn't rotate

 - :black_square_button: Adjust all lines / gateways to 'cross' the in the required direction to trigger, instead of simple proximity check
 - :black_square_button: Relook at go, go 1x, go away.
 Save crystal in nmkin_4 triggers muliple go 1x
 - :black_square_button: Deal with a few misaligned fields (nmkin_2,3,4)
 - :black_square_button: Decontruct Moviecamera.lgp, interpret camera movements and implement
-- :black_square_button: Try and use the the background images to cull the entity objects
+- :point_right: Try and use the the background images to cull the entity objects
 - :black_square_button: Figure out when player movement doesn't move the camera at all. eg, md1stin, cargoin
 - :black_square_button: Investigation of parallax (eg, whirlwind maze)
 - :black_square_button: Investigation of moveable washmesh (eg elevators, dolphin minigame)